carmi94/ProgettoPP/README.txt

 README

-The code was tested throug ssh on carminati@sachiel.dei.polimi.it
+The code was tested throug ssh on polimi server

 To create the string.txt file compile and run cosine.c